SayHomeSell.com

 You may also face a situation where the home values in your current area are appreciating must faster in value than the housing market where you will be relocating.

-You might consider renting your existing home for the time you are away or when you can demand a better price.
+You might consider renting your existing home for the time you are away or when you can demand a better price:

-• Moving up?
+Moving up?

 Are you moving up the housing scale for more space?
 You might consider remodeling your existing home for added space.

-if you like your existing neighborhood, schools, locations, etc., adding a new room or renovating an existing area can often be much less expensive than paying selling and closing costs for a new home.
+If you like your existing neighborhood, schools, locations, etc.; adding a new room or renovating an existing area can often be much less expensive than paying selling and closing costs for a new home.

 Note: you need to analyze whether the home improvement fits the look n' feel within your neighborhood.
 You may not recover the cost of renovation if you had to sell your home in a neighborhood where homes do not reflect the value of your existing home with the added renovation.

-• Moving down?
+Moving down?

 Some people move "down" the housing scale, especially empty-nesters whose children have left home.